Please click here to view the conference program.

 Newfoundland is becoming an increasingly popular tourist destination and that means advance planning is necessary.
 If you are considering visiting other parts of the province and hiring a car, you are encouraged to make your lodging and car reservations very early.
 The island of Newfoundland is large (it is the 16th largest island in the world, approximately half the size of Great Britain), and most places outside of the Avalon peninsula (the location of St. John's) are quite small and book up quickly.

+Newfoundland and Labrador boasts an incredibly diverse array of attractions that draw visitors from around the globe.
+We have put together a document outlining some of these here.
 While July is usually a little late for icebergs, one of the better places to visit to increase the chance of seeing these is Twillingate and the surrounding area.
 In general, the further north, the more icebergs.
 Up to date information can be found at icebergfinder.com, which is active during iceberg season.

 The remains of a Viking settlement can be seen at the tip of the northern peninsula at L'Anse aux Meadows, approximately 1,100 km from St. John's.
 On the way, be sure to stop off at Gros Morne National Park, approximately 700 km from St. John's.
 The park is a UNESCO World Heritage Site.
 Or visit France while you are here: the ferry from Newfoundland to the French islands of Saint Pierre and Miquelon leaves from Fortune, approximately 370 km from St. John's.